wangjohn/wangjohn.github.io/_posts/2013-07-12-global-configs.md

 end
 {% endhighlight %}

-Notice that all of these classes can access the single `Configuration` object that is stored in `GlobalConfig`.
-This is essence of a global configuration: being able to access data from anywhere.
+Notice that all of these classes can access the singleton `Configuration` object that is stored in `GlobalConfig`.
+This is essence of a global configuration: being able to access a group of data from anywhere.

 ### Upsides and Downsides to Global Configurations